afonsojramos/ca-upc/README.md

 - Arrow controls will pan
 - Mouse left click will rotate/right click will pan
 - Scroll wheel zooms in and out

+Implemented with the help of the [Three.js Webpack ES6 Boilerplate](https://github.com/paulmg/ThreeJS-Webpack-ES6-Boilerplate/).